tystar86/python_exercises/Tasks/math.md

 ```

 #77.
->Write a Python program to convert RGB color to HSV color.
+>Write a function to convert RGB color to HSV color.

 **Expected Output :**
 ```